esavv/wavescore/README.md

    - Migrate data from directory system to postgres + blob storage (S3)
    - Build 1-part model: Infer score from raw video, no intermediate maneuver labeling
    - 2-part model: Investigate whether it's bad that our 2-part model runs inference on a single frame sequence at a time, even though we trained it to learn relationships across/betweens sequences
-   - Model optimization: Pad video frames to make them square before the resizing in train.py
-   - Refactoring: Refactor inference.run_inference() to move frame sequencing into a dedicated function.
-Consider sharing this with maneuver_sequencing.py
    - API cleanup: Raise appropriate errors in api/video_content and api/video_overlay if key files are missing
    - API cleanup: Remove the Google Cloud base64 account key if no longer necessary
    - iOS code cleanup: Refactor toast & other logic in ContentView

 ### Things Recently Completed
+   - [2025/05/01] Model optimization: Pad video frames to make them square before the resizing in train.py
+   - [2025/04/30] Refactoring: Refactor redundant code across inference.py, maneuver_sequencing.py, and dataset.py into common functions in utils.py
    - [2025/04/17] Switch API to SSE to display upload progress to user (checking if surf video, analyzing, annotating video...).
    - [2025/01/02] Revert API to hardcoded results after failing to deploy model inference (3GB+ in size) to Heroku
    - [2024/12/06] iOS + API: Demo where the API annotates the user's video file with hardcoded maneuvers, returns the video to the app, the app plays the video and allows the user to save it to their device